b12io/orchestra/docs/source/contributing.rst

 When working on frontend resources, we use `Gulp <http://gulpjs.com/>`_ as a frontend build system.
-This means that after making any changes to frontend resources, you must run ``make build_dist`` to include the modified resources.
-This moves resources to the ``dist`` folder, compiling scss and minifying javascript.
+This means that after making any changes to frontend resources, you must run ``make gulp_build`` to include the modified resources.
+This moves resources to the ``build`` folder, compiling scss and linting your javascript.

-So if your javascript files lives in ``orchestra/common/static/common/js/example.js``, to include it in an HTML file, you would use ``{% static  'dist/orchestra/common/js/exmaple.min.js``.

-Similarly, for stylesheets we only compile scss files so if your file is at ``orchestra/common/static/common/css/example.scss``, to include it in an HTML file you should write ``{% static 'dist/example.css' %}">`` as the static file path.
+For stylesheets we only compile scss files so if your file is at ``orchestra/common/static/common/scss/example.scss``, to include it in an HTML file you should write ``{% static 'common/css/example.css' %}">`` as the static file path.